Projective path to points at infinity in spherically symmetric spacetimes: From projective coordinates to three concepts of infinity in spherically symmetric spacetimes

 We limit ourselves to assuming, for the time being, the existence of the coordinate ranges in \eqref{(2.12)} (in other words, we arrive at a metric-independent formulation, but we need suitable local coordinates according to Eq. \eqref{(2.12)}).

 Let us now introduce the notation

 Hence Eq. \eqref{(2.11)} reads as (upon dividing numerator and denominator by $y^{0}$)

-Interestingly, at this stage the unphysical homogeneous coordinates $y^{A}$ no longer occur, and we are dealing with a fractional linear transformation of physical spacetime coordinates.
-It is important to make sure that the coordinate transformations \eqref{(2.14)} do not affect the allowed set of values taken by the angular variables.
-For this purpose, we require that
+Interestingly, at this stage the unphysical homogeneous coordinates $y^{A}$ no longer occur, and we are dealing with a fractional linear transformation of spacetime coordinates.
+For convenience, as stated above, we avoid here heavier notations and work with dimensionless quantities (indeed, dimensionless coordinates imply dimensionless coefficients $A_{\; \alpha}^{\mu}$).

-However, for \eqref{(2.14)} to be an admissible coordinate transformation, its denominator should never vanish, as we already said.
+An important remark is now in order.
+If two functions of real variables are differentiable, then so is their quotient so long as the denominator is not zero.
+Since polynomials are differentiable, therefore rational functions of real variables will be differentiable whenever they are defined.
+Thus, in order to see if a rational function is differentiable, one has to check that the denominator is nowhere vanishing.
+However, bearing in mind that, in one real variable, the fractional linear map